 You still get the discounts in the doughnut hole.
 They will be applied to the price of your drugs before the state assistance kicks in.
 This is also true for other programs that provide help to pay for Part D drugs, except for Extra Help.

 What if I already get assistance from a drug manufacturer?

 You should check with the manufacturer's patient assistance program to see if its policy has changed.

 How will I know if the proper discounts have been applied?

 An explanation will be included in the regular statements you receive from your plan.
-If you have reason to think that you haven't received the correct discounts, call the number shown on your membership card.
+If you have reason to think that you haven't received the correct discounts, call the number shown on your plan membership card.
 If you disagree with the plan's explanation, you can use the standard appeals process to resolve the issue.
 You can also call Medicare at 1-800-633-4227 to file a complaint.